 Pain in the forehead or between the eyes?
 Upper teeth ache?
 Face feeling full, nose stuffy and congested?
 You may have a common complaint that sends many people to a doctor's office: sinus trouble.

-Sinuses are air spaces in your skull lined with mucous membranes.
+They’re air spaces in your skull lined with mucous membranes.
 Most people have four sets of nasal sinuses:

-Two frontal sinuses in the forehead above the eyes
+Two in the forehead above the eyes

-Sinuses are like fingerprints; everybody's are different.
+Sinuses are like fingerprints: Everybody's are different.
 Some people have no frontal sinuses or just one.

 What Is Sinusitis?